Available for intermediary distribution to Trust, Corporate and Individual clients globally

 The right to rectify your information

-You have the right to ask us to correct information that you feel is inaccurate or incomplete or both.
+You have the right to ask us to correct information you feel is inaccurate, incomplete, or both.

 The right to restrict how we use your information

-In some cases, you have the right to restrict us from processing your information any further or deleting it.
-Please note that there are some things that we need to use your information for, for example, to help protect you from fraud and to fulfil legal and contractual obligations.
-This may mean that we are unable to restrict how we use your information.
+In some cases, you have the right to restrict us from processing or deleting your information.
+There are some things we need to use your information for – for example, to help protect you from fraud and to fulfil legal and contractual obligations.
+This may mean we’re unable to restrict how we use your information.

 The right to object to how we use your information

 In some cases, you have the right to object to the way we process your information.
-For example, when we are processing your information for direct marketing.
-Please note there are some situations where we wo not stop processing your information despite your objection, for example to meet legal or regulatory obligations or to continue to have a relationship with you.
+For example, when we’re processing your information for direct marketing.
+There are some situations where we will not stop processing your information despite your objection – for example, to meet legal or regulatory obligations, or to continue to have a relationship with you.

 The right to erasure

 In some cases, you have the right to have your information erased.
-Please note that we may not be able to agree to your request if we cannot delete your information to meet our legal or regulatory obligations, or to continue to have a relationship with you.
+We may not be able to agree to your request if it affects our ability to meet our legal or regulatory obligations, or to continue to have a relationship with you.

 The right to data portability

-You have the right to ask us to transfer a copy of some of your information to you or to a new data controller (e.g. another financial provider).
-This applies when you have shared your information with us, it has been collected with your consent or where collecting it was necessary for the agreement between us.
+You have the right to ask us to transfer a copy of some of your information to you or to a new data controller – for example, another financial provider.
+This applies when you’ve shared your information with us, it has been collected with your consent, or where collecting it was necessary for the agreement between us.

 The right to human intervention